kersorianek/mon-portfolio/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines.md

 It might also be to generate thoughts and ideas, which is a common misperception or perspective held by many people.
 Gather in a room to brainstorm alternative solutions to a problem or to achieve an agreement.

 ## What are the different kinds of brainstorming?
+- Individual Brainstorming
+- Open Brainstorming
+- Structured Brainstorming

-1. The first type is an **individual brainstorms**.
+1. The first type is an **individual brainstorming**.
 As a result, a project team member compiles a list of ideas.
 It's more like you submitted them a question or a problem, and then they brainstormed solutions.

 2. The second method is **open brainstorming**, which is the most popular.
 So, you get folks in a room and just say, OK, here's the agenda, here's the problem, here's what we're going to do.
 You start with something and then let them go, and people start chatting, tossing ideas around, and becoming enthusiastic.
 Other people are feeding off the ideas that are being spoken, and you're just kind of rolling, with a scribe writing everything.
 As the business analyst, you may be that person.
 Hopefully not.
 You'd want to provide some of those brainstorming thoughts.